SMILE Laser Eye Surgery

 Is SMILE painful?

-SMILE is performed using local anaesthetic drops only, so most patients feel little to no discomfort during the procedure.
+SMILE is performed using local anaesthetic eye drops to numb the eye, so most patients feel little to no discomfort during the procedure.

 How long does the procedure take?